openstack/cinder-specs/specs/newton/improvement-to-query-consistency-group-detail.rst

 in a CG.
 For example "cinder list --group-id <uuid of CG>".

-NOTE: Since we're working on Generic Volume Group[1], to avoid unnecessary code mirgation later, we will implement the 'group_id' query filter first, and after Generic Volume Group is merged, we will implement the #1 way dependent on the Generic Group spec.
+NOTE: Since we're working on Generic Volume Group[1], to avoid unnecessary code migration later, we will implement the 'group_id' query filter first, and after Generic Volume Group is merged, we will implement the #1 way dependent on the Generic Group spec.